osamah-husen/server/README.md

 This repository documents the setup, configuration, and maintenance of my personal home lab using a **Dell PowerEdge R710** server.
 It runs a virtualized environment for testing and learning enterprise-level IT infrastructure.

 ---

+## 🧠 Goals of the Lab

+- Gain hands-on experience with enterprise hardware/software.
+- Practice virtualization, network services, and OS configuration.
+- Develop system administration and troubleshooting skills.

+---

 ## 🖥️ Server Overview